zonemaster/zonemaster/docs/specifications/tests/Methods.md

    Start by using a nameserver from the *Root Name Servers*.

-3. Continue, step by step, until the parent zone (of the *Child Zone*) has been reached by using the redirects (delegations) found.
+3. Continue, step by step, until the parent zone (of the *Child Zone*) has been reached by using the referrals (delegations) found.

-4. If the lookup reaches a name server that responds with a redirect (delegation) directly to the requested *Child Zone*:
+4. If the lookup reaches a name server that responds with a referral (delegation) directly to the requested *Child Zone*:
    1. Return the following from the method:
       1. The parent zone is set to be the name of the zone that returned